 Long gone are the days of enemies suddenly gushing out gold coins and serviceable weapons, as are gone the days of dumb, repeating movement patterns.
 We’re taking a dynamic AI approach to controlling enemies in Dark Matter, which makes for some unique combat.
 Some creatures will shy from the light, others will be attracted to it.
 Warrior drones will rush you while support fighters will hang back and pelt you from a distance with powerful acid bolts.
 Wounded enemies will retreat, to bring you in harm’s way as you pursue them, and larger enemies will require some precise tactics, if you’re planning to do anything but get eaten by them.

 Prioritizing your targets, using the right weapon for the job, picking the best ammo for each enemy, those are the things that will get you through the game, if we don’t manage to scare you to death first, of course.
 Which we’ll also be trying to do.

 Dark Matter is InterWave’s second full-fledged title.
-No release date is set, but the developers aim to complete the main adventure by the end of 2012.
+No release date is set, but the developers aim to complete the main adventure in 2013.

 Latest tweets from @interwave

 Dec 20 2013, 3:43pm

 Get Dark Matter now on Steam for Windows, OSX and Linux with a 10% off until October 24, 2013:...
 T.co